How to soak an oak barrel. How to clean an oak barrel. Processing sequence for a new barrel

 Steaming

-An alternative to long (from 2 weeks to a month) soaking is barrel steaming.
-This procedure allows you to qualitatively and quickly remove excess tannins from wood.
+An alternative to long-term (from 2 weeks to a month) soaking is steaming the barrel.
+This procedure allows you to quickly and efficiently remove excess tannins from wood.
 Steaming is carried out using a steam generator or moonshine still.

 Drying technology

-You can dry the barrel after steaming or soaking by setting it upside down in the open air.
-In summer, on hot days, it is not recommended to place the barrel under open sunlight.
-Wood can be protected from overdrying by covering the container with a thick cloth.
+You can dry the barrel after steaming or soaking by placing it with the hole down in the open air.
+In summer, on hot days, it is not recommended to place the barrel in open sunlight.
+Wood can be protected from drying out by covering the container with a thick cloth.

-Infuse moonshine to obtain a noble drink at a temperature of 20-24 degrees.
-The time of infusion depends on the volume of the barrel and the desired result.
+To obtain a noble drink, you need to infuse moonshine at a temperature of 20-24 degrees.
+The infusion time depends on the volume of the barrel and the desired result.

-Approximate times for a 5 liter container are as follows:
+The approximate timing for a 5 liter container is as follows:

 • bourbon – 3.5-4 months;